 Spotify houses over 40 million songs to discover and fall in love with.
 Still, myself and many other users fall into the routine of listening to the same music on repeat.

 There are so many ways Spotify attempts to suggest music to me.
-But, often browsing through hit-or-miss playlists and auto-generated suggestions makes the discovering music disorganized and time consuming.
-I would much rather find music from a source I can always trust.
+But, browsing through hit-or-miss playlists and auto-generated suggestions makes the discovering music disorganized and time consuming.
 I’m sure lots of work goes into curating Spotify playlists or predicting users’ likes, but algorithms cannot always align with music tastes.

 People want to discover music that fits their taste, but it is hard because: